Chymyst/chymyst-core/core/src/main/tut/chymyst-quick.md

 New reactions and molecules can be defined anywhere in the code, - for instance, within a function scope or within the local scope of another reaction's body.

-## What a Chemical Machine program looks like
+### What a Chemical Machine program looks like

-A "chemical program" has the following three parts:
+A "chemical program" has the following three basic parts:

 1. Declarations of new molecule emitters and their types.
 2. Declarations of reactions and reaction sites containing them.
 3. Some emitter calls to emit initial molecules.

+Since reactions and molecule emitters are values, they may be passed as arguments to functions, returned by functions, or emitted as payload values on molecules.
+For this reason, any part of the application code - including reaction bodies - can define new emitters, new reactions and reactions sites, and emit new molecules.

+Reactions, molecules, and reaction sites are immutable.
+Once a reaction site is created, it is impossible to add new reactions to it, or to modify or remove existing reactions from it.

 ## Example: Asynchronous counter